apache/bigtop/bigtop-packages/src/charm/zeppelin/layer-zeppelin/README.md

     juju run-action zeppelin/0 smoke-test

-> **Note**: The above assumes Juju 2.0 or greater.
-If using an earlier version of Juju, the syntax is `juju action do zeppelin/0 smoke-test`.

 Watch the progress of the smoke test actions with:

     watch -n 2 juju show-action-status

-> **Note**: The above assumes Juju 2.0 or greater.
-If using an earlier version of Juju, the syntax is `juju action status`.

 Eventually, the action should settle to `status: completed`.
 If it reports `status: failed`, the application is not working as expected.
 Get